sagarsys/sagarsys.net/README.md

 # sagarsys.net

-This is my personal portfolio website built using React.
+This is my personal developer website built using React.
 ![sagarsys.net screenshot.png](public/sagarsys.net%20screenshot.png)

 This project was bootstrapped with